CDCgov/tn93/NOTES.md

  * Get the length of the shortest sequence
  * Step through each location in the sequence
- * Update pairwiseCounts for these two nucleotides
+  * Select the current nucleotide from each
+  * If the nucleotides are unambiguous, add one to the appropriate pairwise_counts cell
+  * If the nucleotides are ambiguous, resolve it according to match_mode
- * Calculate the distance from the pairwiseCounts
+ * Calculate the distance from the pairwise_counts
   * Get observed nucleotide frequencies
   * Calculate the fraction of the sequence that is not gap
   * Get count of AG mismatches